+Job: 16%

-Relationships with friends and family: 24% Mental health: 21% Grades in school: 18%
+Mental health: 21% Grades in school: 18%

-"Percentages may exceed 100% because participants could choose more than one response option.
+[&]quot;Percentages may exceed 100% because participants could choose more than one response option."

 RISE aims to improve access to mental health services through field-based outreach, ongoing support, and follow-up.
 The program's activity data underscores the team's active engagement in case management, assessments, and paperwork completion, all essential for reducing mental health care access barriers.